SorensenUCSC/CSE110A-sp2023/overview.md

 ## Class Format

 Each class is 65 minutes.
-I plan to stay after class for roughly 10 minutes to answer questions
+I plan to stay after class for roughly 15 minutes to answer questions.
+Please be respectful of time and make sure that everyone who stays afterwards is able to see me.
+We will meet out in the hallway so we do not disturb the next class.

 _Non-protected materials_ will be hosted on this website.
 This includes the schedule, lecture slides, and references, etc.